JenishCloudEngineer/mysql_monitoring_prometheus_grafana/README.md

 ## Start the containers

-docker compose -f mysql_monitor.yml up -d
+docker-compose -f mysql_monitor.yml up -d

 # check all the containers are running